Anglo-Catholic societies: Origins

-Ordination of women
+Divisions

-The issue of the ordination of women in the Anglican Communion has caused disagreement amongst Anglicans, including those of the Anglo-Catholic tradition, and these differences of opinion have had repercussions for the Catholic societies.
+The issues of the ordination of women and of same-sex marriage have caused disagreement amongst Anglicans, including those of the Anglo-Catholic tradition, and these differences of opinion have had repercussions for the Catholic societies.

 Some societies have declared that their membership is open only to male priests, or those opposed to the ordination of women.
 Other societies have been founded specifically to cater for those who are open to, or support, women's ordination.
-Some (such as the Confraternity of the Blessed Sacrament) have publicly declared that they are open to membership from those opposed to or in favour of women's ordination, but for the sake of internal unity will only permit male priests to hold office in the society, or to preside at the society's meetings and liturgies.
+Some, such as the Confraternity of the Blessed Sacrament, have publicly declared that they are open to membership from those opposed to or in favour of women's ordination, but for the sake of internal unity will only permit male priests to hold office in the society, or to preside at the society's meetings and liturgies.
+Likewise, some societies have publicly opposed same-sex marriage, while others are expressly LGBTQ+-affirming.

-An umbrella organisation entitled Catholic Societies in the Church of England has been founded to unite those societies which oppose the ordination of women.
-This article is not about that umbrella organisation, but reflects the full range of Anglo-Catholic societies regardless of their views on women's ordination.
+An umbrella organisation entitled Catholic Societies of the Church of England has been founded to unite those societies which oppose the ordination of women.